darsain/sly/README.md

 Sly upholds the [Semantic Versioning Specification](http://semver.org/), and right now is in **beta**.
 For more info, read the [Roadmap section](#roadmap) below.

+## Forum

+If you have a question about this library, you can use **[Sly forum](https://groups.google.com/d/forum/sly-js)**.
+There is no guarantee you'll receive an answer right away.
+This is a free open source project, I have only so much free time, and I'm not paid for support :) Also I've spent a lot of time documenting the API below, so every question is an INSLUT TO ME AND MY ANCESTORS!

+The point of this is: **Please do not populate Issues tracker with not issues :) Thank you.**

 ## API documentation

 - **[Introduction](https://github.com/Darsain/sly/wiki/Home) - how to call sly**